spatialos/gdk-for-unity/docs/content/get-started/3-build-workers.md

-# 3. Build your workers
+# Get started: 3 - Build your workers

-As you will be launching a cloud deployment, you need to build out the code executables which will be run by SpatialOS servers - these are called [workers](https://docs.improbable.io/reference/latest/shared/concepts/workers-load-balancing).
+As you will be launching a cloud deployment, you need to build out the code executables which will be run by SpatialOS servers - these are called [workers]({{urlRoot}}/content/glossary#worker).

 In the Unity Editor, you first need to make sure Burst compilation is **disabled** from **Jobs** > **Enable Burst Compilation**.
 Then you can build your workers from the SpatialOS menu by clicking **Build for cloud** > **All workers**.